 Employee Education and Awareness

-Human error continues to be a major component in the success of ransomware attacks.
-Regular training sessions to educate staff on the hazards, phishing schemes, and safe internet behaviors can dramatically reduce the incidence of accidental malware infections.
+Human error continues to be a large piece of ransomware attacks success.
+Performing regular training to ensure staff understands the risks, phishing attacks, and safe usage practices when online can sharply reduce the chance of staff creating accidental malware infections.

 Data Backup and Disaster Recovery

-Backing up sensitive data is critical for mitigating the effect of a ransomware attack.
-Organizations should adhere to the 3-2-1 backup guideline, which recommends storing three copies of data, two on different media types and one offshore or offline.
-Regular backup testing and catastrophe recovery planning are also essential.
+Backing up sensitive data is critical to limit the impact of a ransomware attack.
+Organizations must remember the 3-2-1 format of back-ups which means having 3 copies of your data, 2 different types of media, and a copy that is off-site or disconnected.
+Regularly testing backups and disaster recovery planning is essential as well.

 Multi-Factor Authentication (MFA)

-Implementing MFA for all user accounts can offer an extra layer of protection by demanding additional verification processes, minimizing the possibilities of unauthorized access, and preventing attackers from acquiring control of critical systems.
+Adding MFA to all user accounts can provide another level of protection, as well as requiring additional verification process that reduces the chance of a successful unauthorized access and prevents attackers from taking control of critical systems.

 Final Thoughts

-Businesses should be concerned about the fast expansion of new ransomware gangs and their increasing focus on Microsoft goods.
-Ransomware attacks can have serious consequences, ranging from money losses to reputational harm.
+Organizations should be concerned with the rapid growth of new ransomware groups, and their increased focus on Microsoft products.
+Ransomware attacks can have devastating consequences for organizations, from lost money, loss of business, and/or reputational damage.

-To learn more about how RCOR can help your business stay ahead of Ransomware, call us at 919-263-5570 or click here to schedule a 15 minute Zoom meeting.
+If you’d like to know how RCOR can help your organization stay ahead of Ransomware, call us at 919-263-5570, or click here to schedule a 15 minute Zoom meeting.